MstrGecko/GrottoBot/README.md

-# CreativeBot, A DLive Chat Bot
+# GrottoBot, A DLive Chat Bot

 ## Are you a developer?

-If you wish to be added to this list and help develop the bot, check out the [Developer Getting Started](https://github.com/CreativeBuilds/creative-bot/wiki/New-Developer-Setup) page!
+If you wish to be added to this list and help develop the bot, check out the [Developer Getting Started](https://github.com/MstrGecko/Grottobot/wiki/New-Developer-Setup) page!

 ### Description